LambdaTest/documentation/docs/hyperexecute-azure-test-plan.md

 ### Step 1: Setup the Azure Test Plan

-You will have to [setup your test plan](/support/docs/hyperexecute-azure-setup-test-plan/) in the Azure Test Plan Dashbaord.
+You will have to [setup your test plan](/support/docs/hyperexecute-azure-setup-test-plan/) in the Azure Test Plan Dashboard.

 ### Step 2: Associate the Test Cases with Azure Test Plan